Automated Medical Image Analysis using AI: The Why, The How, and The What

 By: Jakub Nalepa Ph.D.
 D.Sc.

-We have been witnessing an unprecedented level of success achieved by the artificial intelligence (AI)-powered techniques in virtually all fields of science and industry, with medical image analysis not being an exception.
-Thanks to the availability of high-performance hardware and a variety of software tools, benefiting from the recent advances in classical machine learning and deep learning has become easier than ever before and opened new doors for the deployment of such approaches in clinical settings.
-This may rise our expectations and make us believe that AI would solve all problems that clinicians face daily.
-Although we are still far from this point, there are indeed tasks that may be effectively automated using data-driven algorithms – they range from improving the clinical workflow through automating scheduling and operations, enhancing the quality of medical images, their registration, segmentation, and classification, straight to radiomics, being the process of transforming image data into mineable and quantifiable features that allow us to build diagnostic or predictive AI models [1].
+We’ve been witnessing an unprecedented level of success achieved by artificial intelligence (AI)-powered techniques in virtually all fields of science and industry, with automated medical image analysis not being an exception.
+Thanks to the availability of high-performance hardware and a variety of software tools, benefiting from the recent advances in classical machine learning and deep learning has become easier than ever.
+It opened new doors for the deployment of such approaches in clinical settings.
+This may raise expectations and make us believe that AI would solve all problems that clinicians face daily.
+Although we’re still far from this point, there are indeed tasks that may be automated using data-driven algorithms.
+They range from improving the clinical workflow through automating scheduling, enhancing the quality of medical images, their registration, segmentation, and classification, straight to radiomics, being the process of transforming image data into mineable and quantifiable features [1].

 Automated medical image analysis: why do we need automation?

-Medical image analysis is undoubtedly one of the most important tasks performed by radiologists and medical physicists.
-Accurate delineation of abnormal tissue can be key in defining the treatment pathway, as it could be one of the factors that enables us to quantify and monitor the treatment’s efficiency and patient’s response.
+Undoubtedly, medical image analysis is one of the most important tasks performed by radiologists.
+Accurate delineation of abnormal tissue can be key in defining the treatment pathway, as it could be one of the factors that enables us to quantify and monitor the patient’s response.
 Assume that we want to understand what the volumetric characteristics of a brain tumor in a longitudinal study were.
-In this study, a patient was repeatedly scanned, and several magnetic resonance imaging (MRI) scans were manually delineated by a human reader.
-In the perfect world, an observed decrease of the tumor’s volume captured within the subsequent time points would mean that things go well, but this decrease can easily be resulting from poor reproducibility and intra-rater variability (or inter-rater variability, if such MRIs are to be analyzed by several clinicians), inherently related to manual image analysis.
+In this study, a patient was repeatedly scanned.
+Secondly, human readers manually delineated several MRI scans.
+Ideally, an observed decrease of the tumor’s volume in the subsequent time points would mean that things go well.
+However, this decrease can easily result from poor reproducibility.
+Not to mention intra- or inter-rater variability inherently related to manual image analysis.
 Things may get even more challenging if we look at the three-dimensional analysis of full scans [4].

-in numerous medical image analysis tasks in virtually all modalities and organs.
+examples of medical image analysis tasks in virtually all modalities and organs

 How can we automate brain tumor segmentation from MRI?

-The approaches for brain tumor segmentation can be split into four main categories, including the atlas-, image analysis- and machine learning-based techniques, and those which hybridize various algorithms belonging to other groups (Fig. 2).
-This taxonomy clearly shows that the topic is very active in the literature, and new algorithms for this task continuously emerge.
+We may split the approaches for brain tumor segmentation into four main categories.
+These will be the atlas-, image analysis- and ML-based techniques, and those which hybridize various algorithms belonging to other groups (Fig. 2).
+Obviously, this taxonomy clearly shows that the topic is very active in the literature.
+Additionally, new algorithms for this task continuously emerge.

 Fig. 2: Brain tumors can be automatically segmented using a range of different algorithms.